dridi/cashpack/README.rst

    :alt: Codecov badge
    :target: https://codecov.io/gh/Dridi/cashpack

-It started as a research project and became the basis for Varnish's HPACK implementation.
+It started as a research project and became the basis for Varnish Cache's HPACK implementation.
 To learn more about its origins, you can watch this talk_ from the first edition of VarnishCon.

 .. _talk: https://www.infoq.com/fr/presentations/varnishcon-dridi-boukelmoune-hpack-vs-varnish-cache